-May Hong – Albuquerque, New Mexico
+May Hong – Albuquerque, New Mexico (CLOSED)

 In late 2002, long-time proprietor and friend James Nguyen sold May Hong.
 Fortunately he kept this wonderful jewel in the family, selling it to his lovely and talented sister-in-law.
 Best of all, he didn’t relinquish ownership until fully ensuring she could perfectly prepare the recipes that have made May Hong one of the two or three best Vietnamese restaurants in the Duke City.
 That short list, by the way, includes James’ second restaurant Cafe Dalat.